IgnacioGoldchluk/IgnacioGoldchluk.github.io/content/blog/understanding-recursion.md

 def affordable(whishlist, budget), do: affordable(whishlist, budget, [])
 def affordable([], _budget, skus), do: skus

-# We can also destructure hashmaps in Elixir by key
+# We can also destructure hash maps in Elixir by key
 def affordable([%{"price" => price, "sku" => sku} | rest], budget, skus) when budget >= price, do: affordable(rest, budget - price, [sku | skus])

 def affordable(_whishlist, _budget, skus), do: skus